semiuniversal/hairbrush/memory-bank/systemPatterns.md

 - Single source of truth for socket connection
 - Prevents "Identifier 'socket' has already been declared" errors
 - Improves code maintainability and reduces bugs
 - Centralizes connection management logic

-### 4. Position Display

-**Decision**: Added position display as a third column next to Z controls.

-**Rationale**:
-- Provides immediate feedback adjacent to movement controls
-- Reduces eye movement between controls and position information
-- Creates a more cohesive user experience
-- Improves efficiency during machine operation